 After the first five months of recruitment, intervention sites will undergo a transition period, during which they will transition from delivering usual care to delivering the complex intervention.
-Following the transition period, the full complex intervention will be delivered for a further five months.
+Following the transition period, the full complex intervention will be delivered until the end of the recruitment period.